hamzaas/OMNeT-INET-SpineLeafResearch/README.md

 8. Click Finish.

-9. Confirm that Spine-Leaf-ManualDCN is referencing inetu by right clicking Spine-LeafDCN and click on properties.
+9. Confirm that Spine-Leaf-ManualDCN is referencing inetu by right-clicking Spine-LeafDCN and click on properties.

 10. From the properties click on project references and make sure inetu is checked.
 <p align="center">
     <img src="https://github.com/littleet9/OMNeT-INET-SpineLeafResearch/blob/1891ca423db15d5cce0c28f0714fb3614f481e72/images/Refrence.PNG">
 </p>

-10. Finally build the workspace.
-Right click the workspace and click Build Project.
+10. Finally, build the workspace.
+Right-click the workspace and click Build Project.

 ## Running from the GUI.<a name ="runningGUI"></a>

 1. First check the ini_generated.ini file and make sure that the correct line is uncommented to run in GUI.
-	- The path changes when running from command line to GUI.
+	- The path changes when running from the command line to GUI.
 <p align="center">
     <img src="https://github.com/littleet9/OMNeT-INET-SpineLeafResearch/blob/e04cf5e287cfdae7afa80950a65fb662cc8c7a5f/images/RunFromGUI.PNG">
 </p>